NannyML/nannyml/docs/tutorials/performance_estimation/regression_performance_estimation.rst

 This tutorial explains how to use NannyML to estimate the performance of regression models in the absence of target data.
-To find out how DEE estimates performance, read the :ref:`explanation of how Direct Error Estimation works<how-it-works-dee>`.
+To find out how DEE estimates performance, read the :ref:`explanation of how Direct Error Estimation works<how-it-works-dle>`.

 .. _performance-estimation-regression-just-the-code: